spelunky-fyi/overlunky/docs/script-api.md

 `nil call_transition(int special_transition)`<br/>
 Calls the transition function, the `special_transition`:
-Set it to 1 to get the CO transition (it has last frame visual glitch with the borders) Set it to 2 for transition to duat, important: it will change `state.theme_next` to DUAT so you have to change that manually in the ON.TRANSITION callback if you want it to lead to a different theme
+Set it to 1 to get the CO transition (it has last frame visual glitch with the borders) Set it to 2 for transition to duat (all players as ghosts), important: it will change `state.theme_next` to DUAT so you have to change that manually in the ON.TRANSITION callback if you want it to lead to a different theme
-Set it to 3 for the olmec ship transition (from Tiamat to Sunken City) Set it to 0 for standard transition
+Set it to 3 for the olmec ship transition (from Tiamat to Sunken City) Set it to 4 for transition from Duat (similar to CO but different background) Set it to 0 for standard transition
 Function does not increment any of the state `level_next`, `world_next`, so doing just call_transition in 1-1 will transition you to a new 1-1
 ### [`enter_door`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=enter_door)